dask/dask/docs/source/why.rst

 Responsive feedback
 -------------------

-Parallel computing is frustrating when things go wrong, which they will.
-All of our tools for gaining insight into our computation like system monitors, debuggers, profilers, progress bars and more need to be re-invented to work on many cores spread across many machines.
-The added distance between a user and their computation can drastically affect how quickly they are able to identify and resolve bugs or performance problems.
+Because everything happens remotely interactive parallel computing can be frustrating for users.
+They don't have a good sense how computations are progressing, what might be going wrong, or what parts of their code they should focus on for performance.
+The added distance between a user and their computation can drastically affect how quickly they are able to identify and resolve bugs and performance problems, which can drastically increase their time to solution.

-Dask helps keep users informed and happy with a suite of helpful diagnostic and investigative tools including the following:
+Dask keeps users informed and content with a suite of helpful diagnostic and investigative tools including the following:

 1. A :doc:`real-time and responsive dashboard <understanding-performance>`